 In 1974, Louis worked as a greeter at Caesar's Palace, but the paychecks were eaten up by escalating medical bills for the many "heart problems, emotional disorders and strokes" he suffered in his final decade.
 His third wife, Martha, was left broke when Joe died.
 A 1989 Chicago Tribune report said Martha "can no longer walk, but she can't afford a wheelchair of her own, either.
 She needs false teeth.
 And new glasses.
 But there is no money for any of those things."

-When Austrian composer Franz Schubert died of syphilis at 31 in 1828, it is said his "worldly possessions were valued at about twelve dollars" (about $291.70 in 2016).
-A friend remarked after his death Schubert's "craving for pleasure dragged his soul down to the slough of moral degradation," but while the prostitutes are likely to blame for his syphilis, they're not entirely to blame for his poverty.
+When Austrian composer Franz Schubert died of syphilis at 31 in 1828, it is said his "worldly possessions were valued at about twelve dollars" (about $324 in 2019).
+A friend remarked after his death.
+Schubert's "craving for pleasure dragged his soul down to the slough of moral degradation."
 Schubert, unfortunately, never really found material success with his compositions and had to scrape by giving music lessons.